m-cheicki/NLP_Project/README.md

 These columns represent :
 - Product name
-- Food Categories and Main categories
 - List of ingredients
-- Food Additves
+- Food Additives
 - Nutriscore (score and grade)
 - Nova group
-- PNNS groups (large and sub-categories)
+- PNNS groups (large and sub-categories), Food Categories and Main categories
 - Nutrition Facts (the most common in our packages, at least)

 After deleting columns, we wanted to explore deeper our dataset and we have found out that some encoding issues were present.
 To correct them, we have replaced manually some problematic characters. <br/>
 During our tests, we have checked the encoding row per row of the dataset and we found that we had `UTF-8` as mentionned in the docs but also `latin1`, `ascii`, `iso-8859-1`, `cp1252`... which can explain weird and special characters.

 We have also seen that in the ingredient list, some information contains quantities, percentages or additves (and others digit information) which was problematic for the next steps, so we have deleted them at the same time.
 By doing so, we could say that there is loss of information but additives have been drawn up in the `additives_tags` column, some quantities (grams and percentages) are sometimes mentionned in the corresponding column (+ we will see that we are not going to use them as we have nutrition facts for 100g).

+**TODO:** During the next steps we found some other things that needs to be cleaned:
+- Some duplicates are present.
+We have tried to drop them but it didn't work well for the moment.
+- Some people put incoherent values for nutrition facts : we have a temporary fix for it but it is not ideal.
+- Some ingredients are not ingredients : URL/comments (`'pls look at pic'`)

 #### Detect languages